 Finally, comparing GWR with the SGWR model leads to notice that SGWR$_5$ is more efficient than GWR$_5$ for 7 sensors out of 9.
 Their EV and RMSE are equal for the sensor ASE\_A08 and the only exception is ASE\_A03, with for SGWR$_5$ an EV of 42\% and for GWR$_5$ a 50\% EV.
 For all other sensors, we see an improvement in EV and RMSE by switching to a model on standardized data.
 In this case, EV increases from 1 to 26 points in \%.
 For five of the nine sensors, the improvement is at least 10 percentage points.

-Thus, one of the conclusion of our previous work (see \cite{BobbiaStatistical2025}) showing that using several variables is a good approach to transform the measurements of micro-sensors of NO$_2$ using multiple linear regression models.
+One of the conclusion of our previous work (see \cite{BobbiaStatistical2025}) shows that using several variables is a good approach to transform the measurements of low-cost sensors of NO$_2$ using multiple linear regression models.
 Moreover, it seems that among the GWR models, those on standardized data (SGWR) give the best results.
 These models are even competitive with the non-collocated model.
 All the results were presented with a given window defined according to geographical considerations, but whose value must be tuned by cross-validation.